-"Nanoparticle platforms have shown intriguing characteristics and great potentials in the development of next-generation cross-protective influenza vaccines," said Dr. Chunhong Dong, the first author of the study and a postdoctoral fellow in the Institute for Biomedical Sciences.
+"Nanoparticle platforms have shown intriguing characteristics and great potentials in the development of next-generation cross-protective influenza vaccines," says first author Chunhong Dong, a postdoctoral fellow in the Institute for Biomedical Sciences.

 "However, challenges exist to the successful research and development of nanoparticle vaccines.
 Though no apparent adverse effects were observed in the study, a more comprehensive safety evaluation of the nanoparticle adjuvant system is needed before clinical trials."

-Read the original article on Georgia_State University.
+Read the original article on Futurity.